SymfonyCasts/api-platform3/sfcasts/custom-resource-relations.md

-# Custom Resource Relations
+# Relating Custom ApiResources

-Inside `DailyQuest.php`, let's add a new property: `public array $treasures`.
-This is going to hold an array of *dragon treasures* that you can *win* if you  complete this quest - treasures like a fancy magician's hat... a talking frog... the world's *second* largest slinky... or *all four* corner pieces of brownie!
+Inside `DailyQuest`, add a new property: `public array $treasures`.
+This will hold an array of *dragon treasures* that you can *win* if you complete this quest: treasures like a fancy magician's hat... a talking frog... the world's *second* largest slinky... or *all four* corner pieces of brownie!
 Mmmmmm...

-This is just like any other property.
-Over in our provider, let's populate that.
-Say `$quest->treasures` and then we'll set that to something.
-Instead of an empty array, we want to pull in our dragon treasure objects.
-Up at the top, add `public function __construct()`, and inside of that, we'll say `private DragonTreasureRepository $treasureRepository`.
-Down here, we can add a little randomness.
-The first thing we'll do is say `$treasures = $this->treasureRepository->findBy()`.
-We're going to abuse this a little bit.
-For the first argument's criteria, we'll give it *none*, *no* `orderBy`, and a limit of `10`.
-We're basically just finding the first ten treasures in the database, and then we're going to create a random set down here for each one.
+## Adding an array Relations Property

+In PHP land, this is just like any other property.
+Over in our provider, populate it: say `$quest->treasures = `... and then we'll set that to something.
+Instead of a boring empty array, we need some `DragonTreasure` objects.
+Up at the top, add `public function __construct()` to autowire a `private DragonTreasureRepository $treasureRepository`.
+Below, grab some treasure:
+`$treasures = $this->treasureRepository->findBy()` passing an empty array for the criteria - so it'll return everything - *no* `orderBy`, and a limit of `10`.
+Yea, we're just finding the first 1 treasures in the database.
+I'll paste in some boring code that will grab a random *set* of these `DragonTreasure` objects.
+Put *that* onto the `treasures` property.

-The code for this part is a little boring.
-First, we're going to get between one and three `$randomTreasureKeys`. *Then* we're going to use the fancy `array_map()` function with the even *fancier* `fn()` syntax, which will turn those random keys into random dragon treasure objects, and down here, *that* is what we'll set.
-Perfect!
-And, even though we don't really care right now, just to make sure our test keeps passing, at the top here, say `DragonTreasureFactory::createMany(5)`.
-We're just doing this because, if we don't have *any* treasures available, it will fail and explode.
-We're not really worried about the test right now, but that's good to keep in mind.
+Cool!
+And, even though we don't care right now, to make sure our test keeps passing, at the top here, say `DragonTreasureFactory::createMany(5)`... because if there are *zero* treasures, weird things will happen in our provider... and the dragons will revolt.

-What we *really* need to see is if this new field shows up in our API.
-Check this out.
-If we go to `/api/quest.jsonld` *directly*... we get a very strange error:
+Ok, does this new property show up in our API?
+Head to `/api/quest.jsonld` to see.. a familiar error:

-`You must call setIsOwnedByAuthenticatedUser() before isOwnedByAuthenticatedUser()`
+> You must call `setIsOwnedByAuthenticatedUser()` before `isOwnedByAuthenticatedUser()`.

-This is coming from `DragonTreasure.php`.
-All the way at the bottom... here we go!
-So what's going on here?
-For some reason, when we are serializing the daily quest, it's serializing the dragon treasures and calling this field. *Normally*, when we *fetch* a dragon treasure directly (when that's the top-level object), we're *actually* setting that field in a custom dragon treasure provider.
-But when it's an  *embedded* object, the provider *isn't* called, so that field isn't set.
+We know this: it comes from `DragonTreasure`... all the way at the bottom.
+Apparently, the serializer is trying to access this field, but we never set it.. which makes sense, because we're the provider and processor for `DragonTreasure` aren't called when we're using a `DailyQuest` endpoint.

+## Why The Relation is Embedded

 But... hold on a second.
 This shouldn't even be a problem.
 Let me show you what I mean.
-To temporarily silence this error, and understand a bit more about what's going on, we need to find that property... there it is... and give it a default value of `false`.
+To temporarily silence this error, and understand what's going on, find that property... there it is... and give it a default value of `false`.
 Spin over, refresh, and... *whoa*!
-It *works*.
-Here's our daily quest... and *here* are the treasures. *But* this isn't actually what we expected.
-We can see that each treasure is an *embedded object*, but why is that happening?
+It *works*!
+Here's our daily quest... and *here* are the treasures.
+*But*... this is not, *quite* what we expected.
+Each treasure is an *embedded object*.

-If you'll recall, when you have a relationship, it's only embedded if the parent and child share groups.
-We're not using any groups, so the only reason `$treasures` should be embedded is if we were, for example, using `normalizationContext` here with `groups` set to `quest:read` like this, where our `quest:read` group is above `$treasures`, *and*, in `DragonTreasure.php`, we had at least one property that *also* had `quest:read` on it.
-Unless you have cascading groups like that, API Platform should render this as an *array* of IRA strings, *not* embedded objects.
-So what the heck is going on?
+Remember: when you have a relationship to an object that is an `ApiResource`, like `DragonTreasure`, that object should only be *embedded* if the parent class and child class share serialization groups.
+Like, if we had `normalizationContext` with `groups` set to `quest:read` like this... where the `quest:read` group is above `$treasures`, *and*, in `DragonTreasure`, we had at least one property that *also* had `quest:read` on it.

+But, if you do *not* have this situation - heck, we're not using groups at all - then the serializer should render each `DragonTreasure` as an IRI string.
+This should be an array of strings not embedded objects!

-The *problem* is that the serializer looks at this `$treasures` property and doesn't realize that this property represents an *array* of dragon treasure objects.
-Since it doesn't *know* that this holds an array of objects that are, themselves, `#[ApiResource]` objects, it treats this like a *normal* set of objects, serializing all of their properties.
-This normally isn't a problem with entities, because the serializer is generally smart enough to read the Doctrine relationship metadata and figure out that the property is a *collection* of some *other* `#[ApiResource]` object.
-Long story short, this is really simple to fix - it's just hard to understand at first.
-We just need to give it some PHP documentation to help it understand what this is.
-So if we say something like `@var DragonTreasure[]` and try this again... bam! *Now* they're IRIs.
-And while I won't do this now, you *could* even undo the default value here because this object won't be serialized (which is what gave us this error in the first place) - it's just using the IRI from it.
+The *problem* is that the serializer looks at this `$treasures` property and doesn't realize that it holds an array of `DragonTreasure` objects.
+It knows it's an array, but before it starts serializing, it doesn't know *what* is inside.
+And so, instead of sending them through the system that serializes `ApiResource` objects, it sends them through the code that serializes *normal* objects... which results in it just serializing all the properties.

+This isn't a problem with entities, because the serializer is smart enough: it reads the Doctrine relationship metadata to figure out that a property is a *collection* of some *other* `#[ApiResource]` object.
+Long story short, this is a simple to fix... it's just hard to understand at first.
+Above the property, add some PHPDoc to help the serializer: `@var DragonTreasure[]`.

-So there you go!
-This was really no big deal.
-We just needed to have a little documentation there for the collection case. *However*, if we wanted to *show off* the treasures that a dragon could win for completing this quest, we don't need to embed the dragon  treasures directly.
-We could, instead, embed some *new* class with some new information about those dragon treasures.
-I'll show you what I mean *next*.
+Try it now... bam! *Now* we get IRI strings!
+I won't bother, but we could now undo the default value because this object won't be serialized...which is what gave us this error in the first place.

+So, other than the embedded object surprise, adding relations to our custom resource is no biggie!
+Next: instead of embedding `DragonTreasure` objects directly, let's see how we can invent a *new* class and new data structure to represent these treasures.